The Best Home Barista Espresso Machine & Grinder Setups

 Check Price – Shop Coffee

 They look similar too I think.
-Silvia is a little more square, and the steam knob on the Silvia is on the front, and on the Classic it’s on the right hand side of the machine.
+Silvia is a little bit more square, and the steam knob on the Silvia is on the front, and on the Classic it’s on the right hand side of the machine.

 The Silvia has a mildly bigger drip tray, 18 ounces vs 16 ounces, so 60ml more, not a big deal – and a 2 Litre water tank vs the 2.1 Litre water tank on the Classic, so again not much difference there.